Wikinaut/RadioDroid/README.md

 - [ ] add a search function
 - [x] check WiFi/WLAN connection, show a warning, beep and close if WiFi is unavailable on start
-- [ ] add user option "WiFi/WLAN only"
+- [x] user preference "Allow GPRS/UMTS"
 - [x] add "Exit program" to the options menu
 - [ ] add a "low bitrate" flag, or "bitrate" field to the station data
 - [ ] add user option "Low bitrate streams only"